CSSLint/parser-lib/README.md

 ## Running Tests

-With the Apache Ant build tool installed, you can run the tests via `ant test` from the repository's root.
+You can run the tests via `npm test` from the repository's root.
+You may need to run `npm install` first to install the necessary dependencies.